dojo/docs/dojo/fx/chainCombineExamples.rst

             ]);

-            //Combine the three sets of animations into one that runs in parallel. var combinedAnim = dojo.fx.combine([displayAnim, moveAnim, resizeColorAnim]);
+            // Combine the three sets of animations into one that runs in parallel. var combinedAnim = dojo.fx.combine([displayAnim, moveAnim, resizeColorAnim]);

-            //Set it so that every time it ends, it runs again.
+            // Set it so that every time it ends, it runs again.
 (And connect the stop action to it!) var handle = dojo.connect(combinedAnim, "onEnd", function(){combineIt();});
             dojo.connect(dijit.byId("endButton"), "onClick", function(){dojo.disconnect(handle);});

-            //Run it!
+            // Run it!
             combinedAnim.play();
          }
          dojo.connect(dijit.byId("startButton"), "onClick", combineIt);